-- If the file pertains to a report raised about a child or young person, it should be kept until they are 25 (this is seven years after they reach the school leaving age) - If the file pertains to a report raised about an NYB member of staff, it should be kept until they reach their normal retirement age or for 10 years whichever is longer

-NYB will keep records for the same amount of time regardless of whether the allegations were unfounded.
+- If the file pertains to a report raised about a child, it should be kept until they are 25 (this is seven years after they reach the school leaving age) - If the file pertains to a report raised about an NYB member of team, it should be kept until they reach their normal retirement age or for 10 years whichever is longer - NYB will keep records for the same amount of time regardless of whether the allegations were unfounded.
 However, if it is found that allegations are malicious NYB will destroy the record immediately

-NYB supports staff who have to make decisions about sharing information.
+NYB will support any team member who has to make a decision about sharing information in regard to safeguarding.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
 DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
-If in any doubt about sharing information, staff should speak to the Designated Safeguarding Lead or deputy DSL.
+If in any doubt about sharing information, team members should speak to the Designated Safeguarding Lead or deputy DSL.
 Fears around data protection and sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.

-14. Safeguarding Online Activity
+15. Safeguarding Online Activity